 For token classification datasets, you can highlight words (tokens) in the text and annotate them with a label.
 Under the hood, the highlighting takes advantage of the tokens information in the Token Classification data model.
 You can also remove annotations by hovering over the highlights and pressing the X button.

 After modifying a record, either by adding or removing annotations, its status will change to Pending and a Save button will appear.
-You can also validate the predictions (or the absent of them) by pressing the Validate button.
-Once the record is saved or validated, its status will change to Validated.
+Once a record is saved, its status will change to Validated.